SAP/luigi/docs/luigi-client-api.md

 ## splitView

 Split view
 Allows to open a micro-frontend in a split screen in the lower part of the content area.
-Open it by calling `const splitViewHandle = LuigiClient.linkManager().openAsSplitView`. `openAsSplitView` returns an instance of the split view handle which is described below.
+Open it by calling `const splitViewHandle = LuigiClient.linkManager().openAsSplitView`.
 There can be only one split view at a certain point in time and it gets automatically closed when navigating to a different route.
 Additionally, when you call ´handle.collapse()`, the split view gets destroyed and a new frame created upon ´handle.expand()`.

--   Actions to control the split view
--   Event handlers
--   Get the current state
+`openAsSplitView` returns an instance of the split view handle.
+The functions, actions, and event handlers listed below allow you to control and manage the split view.

 ### collapse